Hi there! Thank you for visiting my website!

 Sampling Wheat roots at CIMMYT Obregon Station 2023

-I’m doing my doctoral thesis under the mentorship of Jonathan Lynch at Pennsylvania State University where we implement high-throughput phenotyping of root systems to capture the variation of root phenes (most elemental components of the phenotype), their interactions, and functions under abiotic stress.
+I finished my PhD in 2024 under the mentorship of Jonathan Lynch at Pennsylvania State University where we implemented high-throughput phenotyping of root systems to capture the variation of root phenotypes and their interactions, and functions under abiotic stress.

 Master thesis defense at CINVESTAV-Langebio auditorium and oral presentation in Sexto Congreso Internacional El Patrimonio Cultural y las nuevas tecnologias.
 2019